oss/calendarmod/README.md

 The return boolean value indicates completion: true means process completed, false means process terminated due to error.
 This doesn't reflect the state of user subscription
 - *calendarid* can be retrived from Google Calendar => Calendar settings.
 - *userlist* is list of valid Google emails of targeted users, should be in email format
+- *output_path* (optional) is relative path corresponding to current working directory to generate the output files.
+Defualt is current working directory
 - *success_user_file* (optional) should be true/false, indicating whether to generate a file that stores a list of users that successfully subscribe to calendars.
 Default is false.
 - *success_user_name* (optional) is custume name for *success_user_file*, must be ".csv".
 Default is "success_user_calendarid.csv"
 - *fail_user_file* (optional) should be true/false, indicating whether to generate a file that stores a list of users that successfully subscribe to calendars.
 Default is false.